Ducky-007/MusicData/README.md

 Which artist is on the most playlists?

-What songs are on the most playlists?
+What genres are on the most playlists?

 Which track has the most customers?

 # Conclusion

-Average tracks per Artist: 12
+Total Customers: 99

-Average Album per Artist: 1
+See csv file for customers for each state

-Music and 90's Music genres are being used in most playlists
+Total Artists: 275

 Top Ten Artists with the Most Tracks: